 Getting a new product off the ground is one of the great challenges in business.
 That’s well documented for entrepreneurs.
 VCs don’t get any return from more than 40 percent of their first-round investments and get back less than they put in for two-thirds.
 I haven’t come across any stats for major companies that launch new products but my experienced guess is that a lot of really new products go bust too.
+Google Video, Microsoft Kin, and the Apple Lisa are just a few that come to mind.
+The start-up problem is really hard for firms that are based on multi-sided platforms as I’ve explained in the previous posts in this series.
 Ignition Strategies: How to Launch a Platform Business

 A couple of weeks ago, Alex Williams asked on the ReadWriteCloud weekly poll what people thought were the "worst terms" in cloud computing.
+The results were inconclusive.
+Or rather, there are a number of terms we dislike.
 Defining "Platform" and "Platform-as-a-Service" - ReadWriteCloud